 The developer may sign a development agreement or contract with the City of Jacksonville for the provision of these standards.
 The choice of standards shall be subject to the final approval of the City during the plan approval process.
-The standards chosen shall relate to the particular site and transportation conditions where the development is located.
+The standards chosen shall relate to the particular site and transportation conditions where the

+City of Jacksonville 2030 Comprehensive Plan Transportation Element Revised October 2009 April 2011 development is located.
 The developer may choose to provide one or more standards off-site with the City's approval.
 In recognition of the varying costs associated with the standards, the City shall have the discretion to count some individual standards, based on cost estimates provided by the developer and verified by the City, as meeting multiple standards.